-Many movies are elevated to the status of ‘cult classic’.
-Usually the use of
+Many movies become elevated to the status of ‘cult classic.'
+Usually, the use

-‘cult’ as a modifier indicates the film is really bad or so quirky that it
+of ‘cult’ as a modifier indicates the film is bad or so quirky that it becomes

-becomes popular with a small but loyal fan base.
-One such cult classic flick is
+popular with a small but loyal fan base.
+One such cult classic flick is ‘Girls

-‘Girls Just Want to Have Fun’.
-The movie is fun to watch, has plenty of youthful
+Just Want to Have Fun.'
+The movie is fun to watch, had plenty of youthful

 exuberance and helped launch the careers of actors who would go on to much more

-spandex and really big hair on both the girls and guys.
-Even the title came from
+spandex and big hair on both the girls and guys.
+Even the title came from a

 for the kids of the day.
 It is not as if the song inspired the film or Lauper